Timea Tihanyi email@example.com

 you to the reoccurring themes and practices in the visual arts.
 Moving beyond

-medium-based categories, the course surveys a diverse range of issues that
+medium-based categories, the course is organized around key themes in contemporary art, the visual art of the present.
+It surveys a diverse range of issues that

 Students Responsibilities and Requirements

 This is an intense course that requires you to engage in regular activities of research, reading, writing, making and visiting selected exhibition venues on a weekly basis.
-The workload is intensive; you should expect to spend 2 hours out of class for every hour you spend in class.
-In fact, the more time and energy you put into the course, the more you will get out of it.
-You are responsible for your own progress; I'm here to guide and aid your progress along the way of exploring contemporary art.
+You should budget time throughout the week towards this course.
+The workload is intensive but extremely rewarding; it is very close to what the daily practice of a professional artist would entail: The more time and effort you invest into researching artists and artworks, experimenting with new ways of working, and refining your writing skills about art the more you will get out of it in terms of enriching your own creative and professional practice.
+You are responsible for your own successful completion of the course; I'm here to guide and aid your progress along the way of exploring contemporary art.
 Your peers in class are also a tremendously helpful resource, as the best discoveries come from sharing experiences and vigorously discussing and debating ideas.
 Keeping your eyes, ears, and mind open for the many forms of art, even if they appear contrary to your preferences or preconceived notions, is essential.
 You’ll find this process of discovery engaging and intellectually rewarding.
 You are encouraged to participate actively, develop innovative ideas and critical thinking, and test the boundaries of art and your own understanding of what art can be; a process that will result in an extremely valuable learning experience.

 There is a homework assignment every week.
 Homework assignments should be completed in a timely manner and submitted through your DROPBOX in CATALYST WEB TOOLS by Sunday at 11pm.